jonesy-b-dev/MouseGame/Design Documents/Technical Design Document.md

     * Hunger
     * Has collision
 * Food class : object
+  * Spawns randomly through the map, function that creates the objects randomly with random positions.
+  * Random position when spawning
+  * When player collides with food it despawns and refills hunger of the player
+* Enemy class : object
+  * Will spawn in the same way as food but outside of the game view and move into the screen
+  * Will choose a random position in the game view to move towards
 ### Player
 * [Mo] Player can move around using keybinds "WASD" // Input class?
 * [Mo] Player can collect food by touching it. //